tstih/more/README.md

 ![](Images/security-matrix-1.jpg)

 Call the `SetFeed()` function to pass the data to it.
 Set angle for roles by setting the `RolesAngle` property.
-Reserve space on top and on left for roles and categories by setting the `RolesHeight` and `CategoriesWidth` properties.
-Set the tick cell size by setting property `CellSize`.
+Reserve space on top and the left for roles and categories by setting the `RolesHeight` and `CategoriesWidth` properties.
+Set the tick cell size by setting the property `CellSize`.

-You can configure fore and front colors, and fonts for matrix titles on the top and left.
-You can also configure cells' fore and front colors.
-Finally, when the mouse hovers over the cell it will change color if you set the `PermissionActiveCellBackColor` property.
+You can configure fore and front colours and fonts for matrix titles on the top and left.
+You can also configure cells' fore and front colours.
+Finally, when the mouse hovers over the cell, it will change colour if you set the `PermissionActiveCellBackColor` property.

 ## Implementing the feed